top of page

 We know that when we are not exposed to something often, or we avoid it, it can become more anxiety-provoking.
 This seems to be the trend for a lot of young people who came out of homeschooling and back to school or university.
 This is also the case with hybrid or ongoing home working.
 Social interaction has become fearful for many.

-A pattern of symptoms started to emerge following the lockdown.
+A pattern of symptoms started to emerge following lockdowns.
 School, work, people, and social gatherings became the feared stimuli, even though there were no tigers or lions waiting in the office by the photocopier or at school gates waiting to attack.
 The unfamiliarity and irregularity led to the nervous systems being triggered and symptoms of anxiety and panic increasing.
 Suddenly, the familiar became unfamiliar, with bedrooms and kitchen tables becoming the safe spaces.

-During COVID lockdowns, when social connection was not permitted, it was helpful to connect online, but it cannot replace offline connection, also known as in-person or face-to-face!
+During lockdowns, when social connection was not permitted, it was helpful to connect online, but it cannot replace offline connection, also known as in-person or face-to-face!
 Interestingly in Finland, rated highly in the global happiness ranks, mental health improved with remote villages connecting and creating online communities.
 However, a balance between the two is the best for mental health and well-being.

 3. Disconnecting and connecting to your body and mind

-The starting point is helping with disconnecting online and re-connecting to the breath and the body.
-Often, people describe physical sensations in their body, such as butterflies in the stomach or headaches when they are anxious or fearful.
-Begin with reconnecting to yourself and your breath.
-People also describe feeling dissociated because they are not breathing properly and are either shallow breathing or hyperventilating.
+The starting point is helping with disconnecting online and reconnecting to the breath and the body.
+Often, people describe physical sensations in their body such as butterflies in the stomach or headaches when feeling anxious or fearful.
+Begin with reconnecting to your breath.
 It’s important to overcome the fears, particularly the fear of having a panic attack in a public space.
-Using breathing techniques and cognitive behavioural techniques to address irrational thoughts and replace them with more rational and balanced thoughts should help to combat those fears and re-wire the brain to end the association between the feared place (stimulus) and the response (anxious symptoms and worry) which lead to a panic attack.
+Using breathing techniques and cognitive behavioural techniques to address irrational thoughts and replace them with more rational and balanced thoughts.

 4. Re-connecting